Hades-Speedrunning/RunControl/HOWTO.md

 ## Incorrect door indices

-In Tartarus, the order of the exitDoors data type will be:
-1. Chaos gates
-2. Erebus gates
-3. The room's exit doors

-In the main rooms of other biomes, it will be:
-1. Chaos gates
-2. The room's exit doors
-3. Erebus gates

-In the biome introduction rooms, it will be:
-1. The room's exit doors
-2. Chaos gates
-3. Erebus gates

-If this is wrong, forced doors can fail to appear.
+In Tartarus, Erebus gates are always the first door.
+In other biomes, they are always the last.

 ## Eligibility